stellarxzhang/stellarxzhang.github.io/_pages/research.md

 Data Visualizations
 ------
 Graphs, charts, and tables covering all sorts of things: Scottish secessionism, AI attitudes, public support for government welfare, trade exposure in the US and Mexico, and more!
+All made with R, primarily in ggplot2.
 Click each image to expand.

 <div style="display: flex; gap: 15px; flex-wrap: wrap;">